 If you do want to work with me there are some rules

-The project will be a dynamic one and has some momentum (to ensure it lands sometime before I die) and has been cleared with the relevant authorities (ok, your committee, your community, your boss, your husband, whoever is really in charge).
-It has a defined start and end (unless you just want to pay me to sit around and do nothing, which is fine too really).
+The project will be a dynamic one and has some momentum (to ensure it lands sometime before I die) and has been cleared with the relevant authorities (ok, your committee, your community, your boss, your partner, wife or husband, basically whoever is really in charge).
+It has a defined start and end (unless you just want to pay me to sit around and do nothing, which is fine too).

 Talk to me